ghalley/RailsConf2016/README.md

 2. Reengage - Get them to feel like a person and provide feedback
 3. Stop hurtful negativity - It doesn't help, put a stop to it.

+## Storytelling with Code

+Evoking feelings through stories

+"Temping"

+No actors
+- email
+- phone
+- laser printer
+- the built environment

+### The story
+- The audience is a temp
+- Cast of characters (still not actors)

+The temp needs tasks to do to drive the story.

+Starts with an excel spreadsheet
+- update alive/dead
+- update life expectancies
+    + tricked into looking at your own life expectancy

+### The Narrative Arc
+Ordering the events

+### Characterization
+Understanding why these people do things

+### Empathy

+### Imagination
+Letting audience fill in the blanks

+### Choices
+giving the audience room to explore the way they want

+Michaelrau.com